oracle-livelabs/converged/obaas/microtx/microtx.md

    Create a new directory in `src/main/java/com/example/accounts` called `services` and in that directory create a new Java file called `DepositService.java`.
 This will be a Spring Boot component where you will implement the deposit operations.
 Since the LRA library we are using only works with JAX-RS, you will be using JAX-RS annotations in this service, as opposed to the Spring Boot "web" REST annotations that you used in the previous lab.
 You can mix and match these styles in a single Spring Boot microservice application.

    Start by setting up endpoints and methods with the appropriate annotations.
 You will implement the logic for each of these methods shortly.
-Here is the class definition and all the imports you will need in this section.
+Here is the class definition and all the imports you will need in this section, plus the logger and a constant `DEPOSIT` you will use later.
 Notice that the class has the `@RequestScoped` annotation which tells Spring to create an instance of this class for each HTTP request (as opposed to for a whole session for example), the Spring Boot `@Component` annotation which marks this class as a bean that Spring can inject as a dependency when needed, and the `@Path` annotation to set the URL path for these endpoints.

     ```java
     <copy>package com.example.accounts.services;

+    import java.util.logging.Logger;

     import static org.eclipse.microprofile.lra.annotation.ws.rs.LRA.LRA_HTTP_CONTEXT_HEADER;
     import static org.eclipse.microprofile.lra.annotation.ws.rs.LRA.LRA_HTTP_ENDED_CONTEXT_HEADER;